Building a Hive Plugin

 TriggerPhaseValueWhen it firesCan modify data?Can abort?

-Before0After validators, before repository callYes — return modified FieldsYes — return nullopt
+Before0After validators, before repository callYes — mutate the incoming fieldsYes — via a non-OK result

 After1After repository call, post-persistenceNo (entity already written)No (cannot undo)

-InsteadOf2Replaces the repository call entirelyYes — full controlBy returning nullopt
+InsteadOf2Replaces the repository call entirelyYes — full controlReturning std::nullopt falls through to the default behaviour

 #include <hive/api/Trigger.hpp>